The Best Takamine Acoustic Guitars for Performing Artists in 2023

 Ovangkol is a wood that has the characteristics of both Rosewood and Koa.
 It is slightly less scooped in the mid-range than Rosewood and has a brilliant high end similar to Koa.

 Taylor Guitars introduced Ovangkol as a more environmentally responsible alternative to Rosewood.
-It’s a versatile tonewood that will serve just about any style of player and musical genre.
+It’s a versatile tonewood that will serve just about any player style and musical genre.

 Quilt Maple